Mau Piailug: Alingano Maisu

 On 18 March 2007 Mau presided over the first pwo ceremony for navigators in 56 years on the island of Satawal.
 Five Native Hawaiians and eleven other people were inducted into pwo as master navigators, including Nainoa Thompson and Mau's son, Sesario Sewralur.
 The Polynesian Voyaging Society, as part of the 2007 Hōkūleʻa "One Ocean, One People" voyage named "Kū Holo Mau", presented Mau with a canoe named the Alingano Maisu, a gift for his key role in reviving traditional wayfinding navigation in Hawaii.
 The canoe was built in Kawaihae, Hawaii under the nonprofit organization Nā Kalai Waʻa Moku O Hawaiʻi.
 The commitment to build this "gift" for Mau was made by Clay Bertelmann, captain of Makaliʻi and Hōkūleʻa.
 Maisu was given to Mau on behalf of all the voyaging families and organizations that actively continue to sail and practice the traditions taught by Mau Piailug.

 Death

 After a long struggle with diabetes, Mau died on his home island of Satawal at 18:30 Micronesia time, Monday, 12 July 2010.
 As is the tradition on Satawal, travel between the islands was temporarily suspended in Mau's honour.
 Because there is no morgue on the island, Mau was buried the following day, and a nightly rosary was held until the memorial service on 21 July at Santa Soledad Church.
-Mau's son Henry Yarofalpiy will continue teaching students about their culture, preserving the legacy of his father.
+Mau's son Henry Yarofalpiy continued teaching students about their culture, preserving the legacy of his father.